johnludeke/acoustic-stimulation-to-improve-sleep/notebooks/sguru2/README.md

 Dataset issues + switch to Sleep-EDF Expanded:
 Before moving to model development, I tested for epoch-label on the original Sleep-EDF dataset and ran into a major issue: sleep stage labels were not being parsed correctly.
-The original dataset used .rec files for the EEG and .hyp files for the corresponding sleep stage labels, while the expanded dataset used more modern .edf files for both.
+The original dataset used .rec files for the EEG and .hyp files for the corresponding sleep stage labels, while the expanded dataset used more modern .edf files for both [5].
 Also, the original dataset only had 7 patients overnight EEG data, while the expanded dataset had 44 patients’ overnight EEG data and corresponding labels, providing significantly more training data.

 Using:
 ```python